jonocodes/whyfi/slides.md

 &nbsp;

-* Dont wait to invest
+* Don't wait to invest

 * Put money in regularly